-Is there a link between smoking and CD?
+Is there a link between smoking and inflammatory bowel disease?

-Smoking is not a direct cause of CD.3 However, people who smoke are more likely to develop CD, and smoking can increase the frequency of symptom flare ups.
+Smoking is not a direct cause of IBD, but it is a risk factor for CD.
+People who smoke are more likely to develop CD, and smoking can increase the frequency of symptom flare ups.
 It is important for anyone who smokes to take steps to quit the habit, whether or not they have CD.
-There are many different medications and resources that can help people through this difficult process.
+There are many different medications and resources that can help people through this difficult process.3

-What is the relationship between mental health and CD?
+What is the relationship between mental health and inflammatory bowel disease?

-As with many lifestyle issues, there are a number of common myths about the link between mental health and CD.4 Contrary to what people may think, there is absolutely no evidence to suggest that negative emotions such as anxiety or nervousness can cause a person to develop CD.
-But having a chronic disease such as CD can affect so many aspects of a person’s day-to-day physical, emotional, and social functioning, which can lead to feelings such as tension, anxiety, and depression.
-However, there are many resources available to help people with CD to take care of their emotional and mental health in order to improve their overall quality of life.
-It is, however, very difficult for many CD patients to take care of their emotional needs when they are constantly battling their physical illness (Crohn’s Disease.)
+As with many lifestyle issues, there are a number of common myths about the link between mental health and IBD.
+Contrary to what people may think, there is absolutely no evidence to suggest that negative emotions such as anxiety or nervousness can cause a person to develop IBD.
+But having a chronic disease such as CD or UC can affect so many aspects of a person’s day-to-day physical, emotional, and social functioning, which can lead to feelings such as tension, anxiety, and depression.
+However, there are many resources available to help people with IBD to take care of their emotional and mental health in order to improve their overall quality of life.
+It is, however, very difficult for many IBD patients to take care of their emotional needs when they are constantly battling their physical illness.4

-Does having CD affect a woman’s ability to become pregnant?
+Does having inflammatory bowel disease affect a woman’s ability to become pregnant?

-Generally, women with CD are able to become pregnant as easily as women their age who do not have CD, although the potential to conceive tends to be lower (though still possible) during symptom flare ups.5 By working together with their healthcare providers to develop a plan and consider all risk factors, many women with CD are able to successfully conceive, have a healthy pregnancy, and breastfeed (depending on the types of medication they are currently taking).
+Generally, women with IBD are able to become pregnant as easily as women their age who do not have IBD, although the potential to conceive tends to be lower (though still possible) during symptom flare ups.
+By working together with their healthcare providers to develop a plan and consider all risk factors, many women with IBD are able to successfully conceive, have a healthy pregnancy, and breastfeed (depending on the types of medication they are currently taking).5